Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Auxiliary Lemmas

-\paragraph{Case 2: there exists a cycle in $G$} We choose $S^\star$ to be a maximum cycle, i.e. we cannot add any point $y\in G\backslash S^\star$ into $S^\star$ such that $S^\star\cup\{y\}$ also forms a cycle\footnote{A maximum cycle can be found by iteratively adding vertices outside into the current cycle until none can be added.}.
+We choose $S^\star$ to be a maximum cycle, i.e. we cannot add any point $y\in G\backslash S^\star$ into $S^\star$ such that $S^\star\cup\{y\}$ also forms a cycle\footnote{A maximum cycle can be found by iteratively adding vertices outside into the current cycle until none can be added.}.
 Then we introduce the following crucial conclusion.